Sameer079/Mini_Project/1_Requirements/Readme.md

 ![Description]//(https://github.com/ArnoldKevinDesouza/Tic-Tac-Toe/blob/main/6_Media/flow.png?raw=true)
 ### Explanation:
-* The game starts giving you three input options(1, 2, 3):
+* The game starts giving you single input options(1, 2, 3, 4, 5, 6, 7, 8, 9):
-    * 1 means you play using 'X'.
-    * 2 means you play using 'O'.
-    * 3 means you exit the game.
+    * Player 1 palys with 'X', and enter the no. which place want to select.
+    * Player 2 plays with 'O', and enter the no. which place want to select.
 * The game ends when:
-    * It is in a draw situation , i.e, a total of 9 moves have been completed and novody has won.
+    * It is in a draw situation , i.e, a total of 9 moves have been completed and nobody has won.
-    * You win.
+    * Player 1 win.
-    * The computer wins.
+    * Player 2 wins.
 * The game continues in the beginning if the check for draw is false.
 * Then it checks if anyone has won yet.
 * If not, then it again checks if it is a draw situation.